olin-electric-motorsports/olin-electric-motorsports/README.md

 ## Getting Started

-### For first-time users:
+### For new members:
 Make sure you have a GitHub account.
-If you don't, create one on github.com (this website).
+If you don't, create one on [GitHub](github.com) (this website).
 Make sure to save your username, email, and password.
 This will be useful in the next step.
+Once you have an account, STOP, and ask a lead/senior engineer to add you to the `olin-electric-motorsports` org.

-Once you've successfully installed Ubuntu on your computer, open a terminal (press the Windows key and type `term`, then hit `Enter`).
+Once you've successfully installed Ubuntu, have a GitHub account, and have ben added as an org member: on your computer, open a terminal (press the Windows key and type `term`, then hit `Enter`).

 Install `git` on your computer if it's not already.
 ```shell